felipesere/oak/README.md

 }
 ```

 We see the expected 404 Not Found status code, but there is some JSON in the response!
 The `message` field states that `/not/a/route` not valid and the `help` field tells us which routes the server supports.
-Finally, there are two examples there that we can use for existing endpoints.
+Finally, the repsonse shows two example routes under the `examples` field, one for Mewtwo and one for Diglett.
 Let's run them:

 ```sh
 http localhost:8000/pokemon/mewtwo